Extract Biovolumes from IFCB Data and Compute Carbon Content

 Logical.
 If

-, includes multiblob features.
-Default:FALSE
+TRUE, includes multiblob features.
+Default:FALSE.- feature_recursive

 Logical.
 If

-, searches recursively for feature files whenfeature_files
+TRUE, searches recursively for feature files whenfeature_filesis a folder.
+Default:TRUE.- mat_recursive

 Logical.
 If

-, searches recursively for MATLAB files inmat_folder
+TRUE, searches recursively for MATLAB files inmat_folder.
+Default:TRUE.- drop_zero_volume

 Logical.
 If